-erly line or side of Fifty-initi to the point of presented to the Supreme Court of the State of New York, at a special term thereof, to be held in the New Court House, at the City Hall, in the City of New York, on the 20th day of November, 1873, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+erly line or sid. of Fifty-mith to the point or place of beginning.

+Fourth.-That our report herein will be presented to the Supreme Court of the State of New York, at a special term thereof, to be held in the New Court House, at the City Hall, in the City of New York, on the 20th day of November, 1873, at the opening of the Court on that day, and that then and thereo, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.